-If a project requires a substantial distance to travel to the site, then meals and accommodations for the field crew will need to be considered.
-Depending on the longevity of the project, certain cost-effective options may be available depending on the local resources.
+If a project requires a substantial distance to travel to the site, then meals and accommodations for the field crew must be considered.
+Depending on the duration of the project, certain cost-effective options may be available depending on the local resources.
 Remoteness can play a big factor in the cost of a survey in terms of accommodating a field crew.